emilma314/emilma314.github.io/gravitational-waves-project/index.md

 ![Raw Strain](assets/plots/strain_time.png)  <!-- your saved figure -->

-**Explanation:**
+**How I made the plot was made:**
+- Data consist of time-stamped measurements of the relative length changes in LIGO’s two perpendicular arms.
+- Using Python (NumPy and Matplotlib), I loaded the data were, extracted a 32-second window around the merger, and plotted the strain values versus time.

+**What the plot shows:**
 - x-axis: time (s) around the merger
-- y-axis: strain (dimensionless)
+- y-axis: strain (dimensionless), quantifying the fractional change in arm length

-The strain measures how much the length of LIGO’s arms changes relative to their original length.
-In the raw data, the signal is buried in noise from the environment and the detector itself.
-Though there are several spikes, the gravitational wave cannot be clearly seen at this stage.
+**Interpretation:**
+- At this stage, the gravitation-wave signal is buried in mainly seismic noise.
+- Subsequent steps to clean up the data will reveal the true gravitational-wave signal hidden in these noisy measurements.

 ---